quantide/qtraining/README.md

 These folders have the same base structure:

 1. _input_ folder, which contains source files of course material
-2. _output_ folder, which contains built course materials
+2. _output_ folder, which contains built course material files
 3. _exercises_ folder, which contains source files of exercises
 4. _docs_ folder, which contains documents useful for course development
 5. _Makefile_, which is a text file containg code written in Linux kernel.
 It is a simple way to organize code compilation.
 It contains the instructions for building the content of `output` folder